Stewart Resnick: Philanthropy

-Resnick is a Trustee Emeritus of the J. Paul Getty Trust and is on the Board of Visitors of the UCLA Anderson School of Management.
-He sits on the board of trustees of Bard College and Conservation International.
-He also serves on the Board of Advisers at UC Davis, the Lowell Milken Institute for Business Law & Policy at UCLA, and is a Caltech Senior Trustee.

-In 2005 the Resnick Neuropsychiatric Hospital was named for Resnick and his wife in honor of their involvement.
-They made a $4 million donation to Children's Hospital Central California in 2006.
-At Caltech's 2009 graduation ceremonies, Caltech announced that the Resnicks had donated $20 million towards a "sustainability center" to be named after themselves.
+Resnick and his wife have provided financial support of the Israeli Defense Forces, amounting to $2.4 million in donations between 2015 and 2022.

 In September 2008, Resnick and his wife announced a $45 million gift to the Los Angeles County Museum of Art for the construction of a new exhibition pavilion, as well as $10 million in artworks.
 In 2018, the Hammer Museum in Los Angeles announced the couple's $30 million gift to help pay for a renovation and expansion project.

-In September 2019, Resnick and his wife pledged their largest donation to date, a $750 million endowment to Caltech for climate research.
+In September 2019, Resnick and his wife pledged their largest donation to date, a $750 million endowment to California Institute of Technology for climate research.

-In October 2022, the Resnicks pledged $50 million to the University of California, Davis for sustainbility research and the establishment of the Lynda and Stewart Resnick Center for Agricultural Innovation.